boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 </details>

 ## Key Idea
 Popup windows and dialog boxes can be challenging in web development.
-WebZ provides an easy mechanism for creating them.
+Webz provides an easy mechanism for creating them.

 ## Overview
 Sometimes we want to create an overlay window that sits on top of our page, prevents us from clicking elsewhere on our page, and has its own content and behaviors.
-WebEz provides two methods for doing this:
+Webz provides two methods for doing this:
 * Popup: Creates a popup window with a title, some text, and buttons that returns the text on the button through a Notifier.
 * Dialog: Creates a popup window whose content is determined by a component.
 These can be created with the cli (webz dialog my-dialog).